shadow-moses-developments/unity3d-kata/README.md

-# unity3d-kata - short technical test
+# Unity 3D Kata - Short technical test

 Spend 1 – 2 hours creating a very basic scene and character controller that demonstrates your understanding of Unity 3D and Zenject.